-Company personnel managers were in ged this week to take a lead in sharing out work as a way of rectining in the August issue of Personnel Management, Professor Peter Warr says; "We surely need to revise our traditional attitudes to employment and how it is structured."
+Watting in the August issue of Personnel Management, Professor Peter Wart says: "We surely need to revise our traditional artitudes to employment and how it is structured."

-Professor Warr, who is director of Sheffield University's Social and Applied Psychology Unit, suggests that personnel managers "should be leading the debate at both company and national level.
+Professor Wart, who is director of Shetfield University's Social and Applied Psychology Unit Surgests that processing agents.

-"If they can draw union or worker representatives into this debate, so much the better, for most unions have so far viewed the problems of unemployment through a traditional and narrow perspective."
+Unit, suggests that personnel managers "should be leading the debate at both company and national level."
+"If they can draw union or worker representatives into this debate, so much the better, for most unions have so far viewed the problems, of unionly ment, through a better, for most amons have so far viewed the problems of unemployment through a traditional and harrow perspective."

-His most radical proposal is for a system of unpaid leave.
+His most radical proposal is for a system of impaid leave.
 For instance, he says, employers might have contracts for a minimum working year of 40 weeks plus four weeks' paid holiday.
-Employees could be encouraged to take unpaid leave for the remaining eight weeks, in segments of at least one week at a time.
+Employees could be encouraged to take unpaid leave for the remaining eight weeks, in segments of at least one week at a need for cut-back-could make at least a partial switch to permanent part time employment instead of simply abolishing full-time jobs.
+Part-time work has been steadily bigreasing but all the same.
+Professor Warr claims that more part time jobs are still needed and there are potential benefits for several groups of